DeepakVakkalaDevOpsMutliCloud/s3-static-website/README.md

 # DeepakGym S3 Static Website

 ## Description
-This project involves setting up an Amazon EC2 instance and configuring an S3 bucket to host a static website using a free CSS template.
+This project involves setting up an Amazon EC2 instance and configuring an S3 bucket to host a static website using a CSS template.
 The S3 bucket is configured for public access and static website hosting.

 ## Prerequisites
 - AWS CLI installed and configured